MUSC Student Government Association

 3) SGA funds cannot be used to make a direct monetary donation, pay dues, or purchase individual memberships to professional organizations.

-4) A recognized group may only receive funds no more than two consecutive years.
+4) A group may only receive funds for a particular event no more than two consecutive years.